-Parrots love getting fuss and attention but dislike being stroked or rubbed on the back, wings, or tail.
-Consequently, petting a parrot in the wrong spots can be uncomfortable or stressful.
+Parrots like fuss and attention but dislike being stroked or rubbed on the back, wings, or tail.
+Petting a parrot in the wrong spots can be uncomfortable or stressful.

 Parrots like to be petted on the beak, head, and along their cheeks.
-More trusting and well-bonded parrots enjoy being rubbed down the back of their neck and along their chest.
+More trusting and well-bonded birds enjoy being rubbed down the back of their neck and along their chest.

 Some parrots will even let you touch underneath their neck, but it depends on their personality.

-Check for negative reactions, as commonly accepted petting areas may be a no-go for some birds.
-Also, parrots that aren’t hand-reared or have endured previous trauma may reject touching altogether.
+Check for adverse reactions, as accepted petting places may be no-go areas for some birds.
+Also, parrots that aren’t hand-reared or have endured previous mistreatment may reject touching.

-Parrots enjoy petting once a bond of trust has been established.
+Parrots are defensive of their space and won’t willingly accept handling and petting from strangers.
+They enjoy petting sessions once a bond of trust has been established.

-If you cuddle, pet, or touch a parrot that doesn’t trust you or has lost trust for you, it may:
+If you cuddle, pet, or touch a parrot that doesn’t trust you or has lost trust in you, it may:

 - Move away from your hand.